davidpagnon/Sports2D/README.md

 ### Use OpenPose for multi-person, more accurate analysis

+OpenPose is slower than OpenPose, but more accurate.
+It also allows for the detection of multiple persons, whose indices are consistent across frames.

 1. **Install OpenPose** (instructions [there](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/0_index.md)). \
 *Windows portable demo works fine.*

 2. If you want even more accurate results, use the BODY_25B experimental model instead of the standard BODY_25 one.
 This requires manually [downloading the model](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train/blob/master/experimental_models/README.md).
+You can optionally download from there the BODY_135 model which will let you compute wrist flexion and hand segment angle, however this will be much slower.

-3. In `pose.OPENPOSE`, specify your OpenPose model, and the path where you downloaded OpenPose.
+3. In `Config_demo.toml` → `pose.OPENPOSE`, specify your OpenPose model, and the path where you downloaded OpenPose.

 *N.B.:* If you want to benefit from the capabilities of OpenPose but do not manage to install it, you can use the `Colab notebook` version.\
 Note that your data will be sent to the Google servers, which do not follow the European GDPR requirements regarding privacy.